-If you entered the U.S. on a K-1 (fiancé) visa, you have 90 days in which to get married.
-The visa cannot be renewed, so if you don’t get married within that time, you are expected to leave.
+If you entered the U.S. on a K-1 (fiancé) visa, you have 90 days in which to get married to the U.S. citizen who petitioned for you.
+K-1 status in the U.S. cannot be renewed, so if you don’t get married within that time, you are expected to leave.
 But once you’re married, you can apply for a U.S. green card (lawful residence), through a process called “adjustment of status.”
 This article gives an overview of how that process works.

 As a side note, the law does not require you to apply for a green card after your marriage.
 You can simply leave the United States.